tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 * **Surface mesh quality is important**.
 Surface meshes exported from 3D CAD tools are typically "dirty" (contain quality issues or outright errors).
 If surface mesh has issues, then the resulting mesh likely has issues, e.g. snapping problems arise.
+Review your surface meshes in Paraview or Blender and fix the issues.
+Snappy can work well with poor triangle quality (e.g. high aspect ratio triangle slivers), but the faces must be good (preferably no holes between triangles, and consistent face normal direction).
 * **SnappyHexMesh is a very complex automatic mesh generation tool**, with more than 50 settings available for the user to modify.
 The effect of changing a parameter value often depends on the value of